kalisi97/restaurant_webapp/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

+##Getting started

+To start this project you need to have Angular CLI installed

+##Install dependencies

+Navigate to the root of the Angular project.
+If using npm, run npm install to get all the necessary dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.